 The Glitch:

-But what if the Downstream sensor itself is old, lazy, or contaminated?
-It sends false data to the computer, framing the innocent catalytic converter!
+What if the Downstream sensor itself is old, lazy, or contaminated?
+It sends false, erratic data to the computer, "framing" the innocent catalytic converter.

 2. Is It the Sensor or the Converter?
 (Diagnosis)

-Before you spend big money, look for these clues.
+Before you spend big money, look for these specific clues:

 Signs It’s Just a Bad O2 Sensor (The Cheap Fix):